 We don’t want you to experience any delays in Internet access, so please check with your conference coordinator if you have questions regarding the Internet registration.

-Prior to connecting your computer to the campus network, please ensure that you review the campus policies outlined in this document and on the Residential Computing website.
+Prior to connecting your computer to the campus network, please ensure that you review the campus policies outlined in this document and on UC Berkeley Student Technology Services website.

 Specifically, please ensure that all devices on the network meet the following minimum security standards: